AFTER THE TATTOO

 WHAT SHOULD I AVOID AFTER THE TATTOO?

 Keep your new tattoo out of the sun.
 The UV rays from the sun can damage the skin and cause the tattoo to heal unevenly or cause the ink to lighten.
+Try to avoid wearing tight fitted clothing whilst the tattoo heals, as rubbing against the wound can cause irritation.

 HOW DO I KNOW IF MY TATTOO IS INFECTED?

 Whilst we take every possible step to avoid this, different bodies will react in different ways.
-If you are concerned at any point about how your tattoo is healing, you can contact us over email and send a picture of the area.
+If you are concerned at any point about how your tattoo is healing, you can contact me over email and send a picture of the area.

 IS IT SAFE?